-One way to deal with occasional or chronic pain is to shine a light on it, literally.
-It has been discovered that red and infrared light can exert certain effects on living cells, with numerous applications for health and healing.
-Infrared light therapy (ILT), in particular, offers pain relief benefits that work for everyone from casual exercisers to professional athletes.
-If you’re looking for non-addictive and healthy pain relief, learn how infrared light therapy can work for your pain.
+It has been discovered through scientific research that red and infrared light can exert certain effects on living cells, with numerous applications for treating inflammation and wound healing.
+Infrared light therapy (ILT), in particular, offers pain relief benefits that work for everyone from athletes to casual exercisers or people with chronic muscle or nerve pain.
+If you’re looking for a non-invasive and natural form of pain relief, learn how infrared light therapy works.

 Infrared Light vs. Red Light